-In the Simulink toolstrip, on the Modeling tab, Component gallery, click Create Model Mask.
-Alternatively, right-click anywhere on the canvas and select Mask and click Create Model Mask.
+In the Simulink toolstrip, on the Subsystem tab, click Create System Mask.
+Alternatively, right-click anywhere on the canvas and select Mask and click Create System Mask.
 The Mask Editor dialog opens.

 Add mask parameters and click OK.

 You cannot directly mask a Subsystem Reference block.
-To mask a Subsystem Reference block, right-click the block and select Mask > Open file and Create Mask.
+To mask a Subsystem Reference block, select the block.
+On the Referenced Subsystem tab, click Create System Mask.
 This action opens the subsystem file being referenced and creates a mask on it.

-For more information on creating and editing model masks, see Introduction to Model Mask.
+For more information on creating and editing System masks, see Introduction to System Mask.

 When you export a model containing referenced subsystems to a version prior to R2019b, all the Subsystem Reference blocks are converted to independent Subsystem blocks.

 Subsystem files created in R2019b cannot be exported to a prior version.
-For information on how to export a simulink model to a previous version, see Export a Model to a Previous Simulink Version.
+For information on how to export a Simulink model to a previous version, see Export Model to Previous Simulink Version.

-You can create a referenced subsystem, find available referenced subsystems in a model, change the referenced subsystem file in a block, and check the block diagram type of an SLX file using a command-line interface.
+You can create a referenced subsystem, find available referenced subsystems in a model, change the referenced subsystem file in a block, and check the block diagram type of the file using a command-line interface.